 Authentication and Authorization

-Every HTTP request to your search service is authenticated based on two pieces of information: a Search service URL and an api-key that provides proof the request is from a valid source.
+Every HTTP request to your search service is authenticated based on two pieces of information: a Search service URL and an api-key that provides proof the request is from a trusted entity.
 There are two types of api-keys for different levels of operation.

 Admin keys are only specified in HTTP request headers.
 You cannot place an admin api-key in a URL.

 |Maximum of 2 per service|